PUSHPENDRAPADDI/text-regex-validation/README.md

 - **URL Parsing:** Create functions that parse URLs into their component parts.
 Regular expressions can help with this by matching different parts of the URL (protocol, domain, path, query parameters, etc.) and extracting them into separate variables or objects.

 - **Get Regex:** Create functions that return regex pattern for different inputs from user.

+- - **Convert base64ToString:** This method will return string if we provide base64 value to it.

+- - **Convert stringToBase64:** This method will return base64 if we provide string value to it.
 ## Installation

 ```bash